 Bonide Products INC 912102 652 Ready-to-Use Insect Soap 1 Quart, available from Amazon

 An insecticidal soap works well for spider mite problems (and aphids, for that matter).
-Try another Bonide product like this one for easy control.
+Try another Bonide product like this one from Amazon for easy control.

 If the leaves are becoming bleached and faded, or turning color from their natural green, and you have no evidence of insect infestation, you might be experiencing sunscald or problems with ozone or air pollution.